 This creamy jalapeno lime sauce gives everything an extra flavor oomph.
 The spicy jalapeno paired with the herby cilantro and tangy fresh lime juice is one of my favorite flavor combinations.
 I made this sauce extra creamy from buttery avocado, almond milk and optional vegan mayo.

 It gets a flavor boost from fresh garlic and a bit of salt and pepper too.
 Together these ingredients make a totally addictive sauce that you can put on just about everything this summer.
-I love it on roasted vegetables, quinoa, salads, pasta and rice.
+I love it on my Brown Rice Black Bean Salad and Veggie Burrito Bowls.
 It also goes great in wraps or as a taco topper.
-I've even used is as a dip for raw veggies.
+I've even used is as a dip for raw veggies!

 This sauce seems to elevate the flavor profile of every meal.
 I served it recently with a mango-avocado quinoa salad with roasted pepitas and my friends loved the sauce so much they said I should bottle it up and sell it.
 I knew I had to add it to the blog and share with you all.

 - Fresh cilantro

 - Ripe avocado